ustart-dev/ustart/docs/docs/3rd-party-services.md

 * people.type.graphql
 * people.resolvers.js

 Below is the `people` schema with only root fields.
-We are going to add related fields -`films`, `homeworld` and `vehicles` - after.
+We are going to add related fields -`films`, `homeworld` and `vehicles` - later.
 Only `getPerson` query is implemented in this step.

 ```graphql
 type People {